VladTZY/ChargeIt/README.md

 # ChargeIt

-** ChargeIt it`s an web app for making online bookings for electric charging stations.
+** ChargeIt its an web app for making online bookings for electric charging stations. **
-> It`s backend is build using Java 8 and using Spring Boot.
+> It's backend is build using Java 8 and using Spring Boot.
-> The frontend is a Next 12 aplication and it`s styled using Chackra-UI.
+> The frontend is a Next 12 aplication and it's styled using Chackra-UI.
 > This app was build during Netrom Summer Camp 2022

-** ToDos
+** ToDos **
 - Adding users + email confirmation
 - Adding reviews for stations
 - Adding recurring booking